Roll Bounce

 Roll Bounce is a 2005 American comedy-drama film written by Norman Vance Jr. and directed by Malcolm D. Lee.
 The film stars hip hop artist Bow Wow as the leader of a roller skating crew in 1970s Chicago.
 The film also includes Nick Cannon, Meagan Good, Brandon T. Jackson, Wesley Jonathan, Chi McBride, Kellita Smith, Jurnee Smollett and Mike Epps.
 The name of the film is derived from the 1979 song "Bounce, Rock, Skate, Roll" by Vaughan Mason & Crew.

+Roll Bounce was released by Fox Searchlight Pictures on September 23, 2005.
+The film received mixed to positive reviews from critics and grossed $17.5 million against a $10 million budget.

 Plot

-In 1978 Chicago, after the local roller rink the "Palisade Garden" closes down, 16-year-old Xavier Smith (known as 'X') and his friends Junior, Boo, Naps, “Mixed” Mike, along with his new neighbor Tori, spend their summer roller skating in the ritzy uptown rink "Sweetwater" where they are disrespected by the five-year roller disco contest champions Sweetness and his crew, the Sweetwater Rollers.
+In 1978 Chicago, after the local roller rink the "Palisade Garden" closes down, 16-year-old Xavier Curtis Smith (known as 'X') and his friends Junior, Boo, Naps, “Mixed” Mike, along with his new neighbor Tori, spend their summer roller skating in the ritzy uptown rink "Sweetwater" where they are disrespected by the five-year roller disco contest champions Sweetness and his crew, the Sweetwater Rollers.
 The five enter the end of summer skating contest themselves to earn their place at the rink.
 Xavier also reconnects with an old crush, Naomi.

 Xavier's home life is strained after the death of his mother, leaving his father Curtis struggling to take care of Xavier and his sister Sonya while restoring his late wife's car.
 Curtis finds Xavier's skating a waste of time and prefers him to be at home taking care of chores.
 Unbeknownst to Xavier and Sonya, Curtis lost his job as an aerospace engineer and has had to take a job as a janitor.
 Curtis connects with Tori's mother Vivian, who was initially hostile for Curtis taking Tori to the roller rink with Xavier without Vivian's permission.
 In the city with his group, Xavier learns about his father's unemployment when he finds his car for sale, the car salesman tells him all.
 At Sweetwater, Xavier also wrongfully lashes out at Naomi.